Fundamentals of Trapped Ions and Quantum Simulation of Chemical Dynamics: Trapped-Ion Quantum Simulation: a Focus on Chemical Dynamics

 By simultaneously cooling the collective bosonic mode via the narrow-linewidth optical transition of the $^{172}$Yb$^+$ coolant ion, the vibronic system evolves according to the Lindblad's master equation:

-where $\gamma$ is the rate at which the vibrational energy is removed from the system, and $\bar{n}$ is the average thermal phonon number at frequency $\omega$ that describes the bath temperature, $k_B T \approx \omega/\log(1+1/\bar{n})$.
-When $\gamma \ll \omega$ and $\gamma\ll k_B T$, the dynamics of the system is equivalent to that of a donor-acceptor vibronic system being linearly coupled to the vibrational modes of a Markovian environment with an Ohmic spectral density ($J(\omega)\sim\omega$), a popular choice for molecule-environment interactions in ET models.
+where $\gamma$ is the rate at which the vibrational energy is removed from the system, and $\bar{n}\sim0.1-0.3$ is the average thermal phonon number at frequency $\omega$ that describes the bath temperature, $k_B T \approx \omega/\log(1+1/\bar{n})$.
+When $\gamma \ll \omega$ and $\gamma\ll k_B T$, the dynamics of the system under the master equation is equivalent to that of the donor-acceptor vibronic system being linearly coupled to a continuous harmonic-oscillator environment with an Ohmic spectral density ($J(\omega)\sim\omega$), a popular choice for molecule-environment interactions in ET models.

 In this experiment, the time-resolved donor population, $P_D(t)=(\langle\hat{\sigma}_z(t)\rangle + 1)/2$, was measured, from which the transfer rate of the ET process was extracted according to $k_T=\int P_D(t)dt/\int t P_D(t)dt$.
-The initial motional wave packet of the system was centered on the uncoupled donor energy surface initialized with a temperature similar to the bath.
-From the transfer rate spectra with respect to the energy difference $\Delta E$, unique characteristics of different ET regimes were identified in Figs. \ref{fig:et}a and b.
-In the nonadiabtic regime ($V_x\lesssim\gamma, V_x<\lambda/4$), the transfer rate spectrum resembles the vibrational mode structure as resonances are observed at $\Delta E = l\omega$ with $l$ being a non-zero integer, and the dissipation rate $\gamma$ determines their widths.
-This can be explained by the large overlaps between the nonadiabatic eigenstates and that of the uncoupled ($V_x=0$) donor-acceptor system: $\ket{\uparrow}_z\otimes\hat{\mathcal{D}}(- g/2\omega)\ket{n_D}$ and $\ket{\downarrow}_z\otimes\hat{\mathcal{D}}(+ g/2\omega)\ket{n_A}$, where the motional states are the displaced Fock states associated with the donor or acceptor population.
+The initial motional wave packet of the system was centered on the uncoupled donor energy surface, initialized with a temperature similar to the bath.
+From the transfer-rate spectra with respect to the energy difference $\Delta E$, unique characteristics of different ET regimes of adiabaticity were identified in Figs.~\ref{fig:et}a and b.
+In the nonadiabatic regime ($V_x\lesssim\gamma, V_x<\lambda/4$), the transfer-rate spectrum resembles the vibrational-mode structure as resonances are observed at $\Delta E = l\omega$ with $l$ being a non-zero integer, and the dissipation rate $\gamma$ determines their widths.
+This can be explained by the large overlaps between the nonadiabatic eigenstates and that of the uncoupled ($V_x=0$) donor-acceptor system: $\ket{\uparrow}_z\otimes\hat{\mathcal{D}}(- g/2\omega)\ket{n_D}$ and $\ket{\downarrow}_z\otimes\hat{\mathcal{D}}(+ g/2\omega)\ket{n_A}$, where the motional states are the displaced Fock states associated with the donor and acceptor population.